What is an APR?

 If you want to find out the outstanding balance of your loan account, simply call us on 0345 266 0124.

 What format can I receive my loan documentation in?

 We can provide documentation in braille, large print or audio on request.
 If you require documentation in any of these formats, please call us on 0345 266 0124.
-Alternatively, you can write to us at; AA Loans, PO Box 248, Sheffield, S98 1QF.
+Or you can write to us at AA Loans, PO Box 248, Sheffield S98 1QF.

 Do you have an existing AA Loan?

-If you have an existing AA Loan and need to contact us please refer to our existing customers page which will give you more information about the loan you have with us and how to contact us.
+If you have an existing AA Loan and need to contact us please refer to our existing customers page.

 Can I borrow more money and add it to my loan?